Native Backend

 Use when your program:

-tish build main.tish -o app --native-backend craneliftIf your program uses native imports, the Cranelift backend will error:
+tish build main.tish -o app --native-backend craneliftIf your program uses external native imports (including cargo:… crates), the Cranelift backend will error with a message like:

-Cranelift backend does not support native imports (tish:*, @scope/pkg).
-Use --native-backend rust.
+Cranelift backend does not support external native imports (tish:…, cargo:…, @scope/pkg).
+Built-in tish:fs, tish:http, tish:process are supported.
+Use --native-backend rust for external modules.

 Known limitations (Cranelift / LLVM)